Sq00ky/CredInject/README.md

 # CredInject
 Hello Dear Reader!

 Welcome to the CredInject repo -- This project is based on [HoneyCred](https://github.com/hosom/honeycred/tree/master), this is a port from GoLang to C++.

+---

+### Defaults
+Currently, it injects the following credentials into memory:

+User: Felix
+Domain: Contoso.com
+Password: xQc
+Agent Path: C:\Users\Administrator\Desktop\agent.exe

+---

+### Wishlist
 Currently it's lacking argument parsing due to my lack of knowledge of parsing arguemnts in C++.
 Ideally, I would like 4 arguments, those being the following:

 1. Help Menu -h
 2. Username -u